pagkly/Zed/Investopedia3/Government Of Singapore Investment Corporation (GIC) Definition.md

 Government Of Singapore Investment Corporation (GIC) Definition
 ## What Is the Government Of Singapore Investment Corporation (GIC)?

-The Government of Singapore Investment Corporation (GIC) is a government-owned company assigned to manage Singapore's [sovereign wealth fund](https://www.investopedia.com/terms/s/sovereign_wealth_fund.asp).
+The Government of Singapore Investment Corporation (GIC) is a government-owned company assigned to manage Singapore's [[sovereign wealth fund]](https://www.investopedia.com/terms/s/sovereign_wealth_fund.asp).
 The fund is now officially named: GIC Private Limited.
 The GIC was formed in 1981 with the aim to invest the sovereign wealth fund more aggressively in higher yielding asset classes and over a longer investment horizon.
 According to the Sovereign Wealth Fund Institute, the GICS controls the eighth largest sovereign wealth fund in the world, with $390 billion in assets under management as of mid-2018.[\[cite\]](https://report.gic.com.sg/index.html)

-GIC is one of the three reserves management entities in Singapore, alongside the Monetary Authority of Singapore (MAS) and [Temasek Holdings](https://www.investopedia.com/terms/t/temasek-holdings.asp).
+GIC is one of the three reserves management entities in Singapore, alongside the Monetary Authority of Singapore (MAS) and [[Temasek Holdings]](https://www.investopedia.com/terms/t/temasek-holdings.asp).

 ### Key Takeaways